 You’ve probably heard or are wondering about the myth that energy drinks can help your erectile dysfunction.
+If you’re wondering, “Does redbull help with erectile dysfunction?”
+This blog post is for you.
 You might think that Red Bull has caffeine, and caffeine is a stimulant, so then it must stimulate my sex life… right?
 You’d be surprised.

 What’s So Hard About Stiffs?

 There’s more to getting a boner than it’s typically made out to be.
 It is an involved process that includes the brain, hormones, emotions, nerves, muscles as well as blood vessels.
 If there’s a problem with any of those, it might cause erectile dysfunction.
 Before I lose your attention, why is any of this important?

 Because stress can bring about erectile dysfunction.
 Running some of your body’s smaller, more intricate systems at its physical redline is going to cause breakdowns at some point.
 This is why caffeine might be hurting instead of helping you.
 It’s known that consuming too much caffeine and sugar will lower sexual libido in men and women.

 This may lead to a softer erection and can actually make your sexual anxieties worse.
 A study was conducted in April 2015 by researchers from Greece and the United States.
 They collected data from 3,700 men.
 One of the patterns they noticed was that men who drank between 170-375mg of caffeine daily had less cases of ED.